When my narcissistic ex tried to limit my parenting time by gaslighting my children I knew I had to fight back.

 Two of the three children missed multiple days of school due to stress-induced stomach aches and headaches.Their emotional states were volatile for weeks to follow.

 The Narcissistic ex is not going to change, so it’s imperative to stay strong and steady, not putting the kids in the middle…ever.
-We must find self-care strategies that keep us afloat when the Narcissist tries to drag us under.
+We must find self-care strategies that keep us afloat when the Narcissist tries to drag you under.
 We need to engage parenting professionals and therapists who understand these dynamics to maintain boundaries and advocate for our children.

 And never give up.
 Never never give up.
 Our kids need us more than ever to maintain the role of steady, loving, honest and brave parent.
 They need to know the feeling of unconditional love and strength that we as parents can and will provide.
 Someday they will be old enough to discern for themselves between truth and lies, but in the meantime, it is our responsibility to steadfastly uphold and model our commitment to showing them a different way.